Developer-Linus/Digital_Learning_Resources_Management_API/README.md

 **Important:** The project is currently configured for production use.
 To run the project locally, you will need to make some adjustments to the settings.

-1. **Set `DEBUG` to `True`**: In the `settings.py` file, set `DEBUG` to `True`.
+(a) **Set `DEBUG` to `True`**: In the `settings.py` file, set `DEBUG` to `True`.
 This will enable debug mode, which is necessary for local development.
 ```python
 DEBUG = True
 ```
-2. **Remove `ALLOWED_HOSTS` from the list> Leave it empty**: In the `settings.py` file, remove the `ALLOWED_HOSTS` setting.
+(bP **Remove `ALLOWED_HOSTS` from the list> Leave it empty**: In the `settings.py` file, remove the `ALLOWED_HOSTS` setting.
 This setting is used to restrict access to the site in production, but it will prevent the site from running locally if not removed.
 ```python
 ALLOWED_HOSTS = []
 ```
-3. **Remove or comment out security settings**: The project includes security settings that are suitable for production environments.
+(c) **Remove or comment out security settings**: The project includes security settings that are suitable for production environments.
 To run the project locally, you will need to remove or comment out these settings.
 Specifically, you may need to comment out settings such as:
 ```python
 # SECURE_SSL_REDIRECT = True
 # SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')